slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 pub struct CompactorOptions {
     // ...

-    // when there are SSTs in L0 (or Sorted Runs with SSTs in other levels) older than
+    // When there are SSTs in L0 (or Sorted Runs with SSTs in other levels) older than
-    // `periodic_compaction_seconds`, SlateDB will include them in the next scheduled
+    // `periodic_compaction_interval`, SlateDB will include them in the next scheduled
+    // compaction -- this is a best effort interval and slateDB does not guarantee that
+    // compaction will happen within this interval (implementations of the compaction scheduler
+    // are free to implement jitters or other mechanisms to ensure that SSTs are not
-    // compaction
+    // all compacted simultaneously)
-    periodic_compaction_seconds: Duration
+    periodic_compaction_interval: Duration
 }
 ```